Chairwoman of the Board - Crystal Bridges Museum of American Art

 Arts Education Award recipient, 2015 National Arts Awards

 TIME Magazine names Alice Walton one of world’s 100 most influential people.

 "They are the people who inspire us, entertain us, challenge us and change our world."

-Alice Walton is the daughter of the late Helen Walton and the late Wal-Mart founder Sam Walton.
-Born in 1949, the youngest of four children, she spent her childhood in Bentonville, Arkansas.
+Alice Walton is the daughter of Helen Walton and Walmart founder Sam Walton.